edgeryders/permit-api-cors/README.md

 Make [Discourse](https://www.discourse.org/) accept the "Api-Key:" HTTP header in CORS requests.

-## Description
+## 1. Description

-By default, Discourse does not support authentication with the "`API-Key:`" HTTP header in CORS requests.
+By default, the open source forum software [Discourse](https://www.discourse.org/) does not support authentication with the "`API-Key:`" HTTP header in CORS requests.
 It only supports that authentication method on non-CORS requests.
 Non-CORS requests are basically any requests sent by a user agent that is not a browser, for example the default requests sent by `curl` unless you add specific headers to make it a CORS request.

 In some circumstances, such as our [tool to post survey responses to Discourse](https://github.com/edgeryders/edgeryders-form), that limitation has to be lifted.
 That's what this plugin does.
 Now you can use Discourse's so-called "Admin API" keys with JavaScript applications used inside a web browser.

-## Installation
+## 2. Installation

 1. Make sure you have a recent Discourse version.
 In the `stable` branch, only recent (approx. 2019-10-01) Discourse versions support authentication with an `Api-Key:` HTTP header at all.
 In the `master` branch, this was introduced somewhat earlier.
 Older versions only support API key authentication as a GET parameter, which is obviously not possible for POST etc. requests.